The impact social media metrics has on marketing and branding is undeniable.

 Analyze demographic data

 Demographic data is a metric that doesn’t immediately come to mind when you’re thinking of social monitoring.
-When it comes to social media metrics it’s natural for us to be focused on counting likes, reading comments, or building followers.
+When it comes to social media metrics and reporting it’s natural for us to be focused on counting likes, reading comments, or building followers.
 On that note, skipping out on the data you can get from analyzing demographic data means missing crucial information to really understand who your audience is and could be.

 If you take the time to understand demographic data from social monitoring you can see if they’re in line with your target audience.
 It also helps you to know that your marketing campaigns are reaching who you want them to reach.